saucelabs/sauce-docs/docs/test-results/viewing-test-results.md

 2. On the **Archive** page, select either **Virtual Cloud** or **Real Devices** to view the relevant device results.

-3. Click a filter and select an option from the dropdown or enter a term to search for.
+3. Click a filter and select an option from the dropdown list or enter a term to search for.
    <img src={useBaseUrl('img/test-results/test-results-archive-filter.png')} alt="Test results archive search filters" width="650"/>

 4. Click **Apply**.